eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </gc-op>
 ```

-The logs show that the copy forward operation acts on the *eden* region, recorded as `type=eden`, and older regions, which are recorded as `type=other`. ???
-MB (119281928 B) have been copied from the *eden* space to 1st generation regions and ???
-MB (244414264 B) of memory in non-*eden* regions have been copied to the next generation of regions.
+The logs show that the copy forward operation acts on the the entire *eden* space (512 regions), recorded as `type=eden`, and 80 older regions, which are recorded as `type=other`.
+113.76 MB (119281928 B) have been copied from the *eden* space to 1st generation regions and 233.10 MB (244414264 B) of memory in non-*eden* regions have been copied to the next generation of regions.
 The copy forward operation is followed by a class unload operation.

-The element `<gc-end>` records the end of the increment and provides another snapshopt of memory allocation on the heap, similar to `<gc-start>`.
+The element `<gc-end>` records the end of the increment and provides another snapshot of memory allocation on the heap, similar to `<gc-start>`.

 ```xml
 <gc-end id="191" type="partial gc" contextid="186" durationms="402.645" usertimems="3157.520" systemtimems="4.000" stalltimems="47.689" timestamp="2021-02-26T11:11:42.714" activeThreads="8">